LouisCE/fandom-challenge/README.md

 - **Structured Data with JSON:** I could transition to JSON for storing questions, answers and correct responses in a computer-readable format.
 I considered using JSON for my project and made an attempt at it but my mentor advised me to keep `questions.js` and use that instead of JSON file formatting as `questions.js` is easier to work with.
 Although `questions.js` is currently used for simplicity, JSON would make the data more scalable for future updates.
 - **Improved User Feedback with Modals:** Currently, if a user tries to submit an empty initials box, a browser alert appears saying, "Please enter your initials!"
 In future versions, I plan to replace alerts with custom modals, which would provide a smoother and more visually integrated user experience.
 - **Easter Eggs:** I could also add more hidden references.
 One for each quiz category that would reference some kind of meme related to the fandom or an in-universe joke or running gag.
 Again, this would increase replay value by giving users a fun experience and the additional challenge of searching for the secret of the quiz categories they like.
+- **On-Brand Background Images:** At present, the Home and Rules pages use a plain black background.
+In future versions, I plan to introduce themed background images that align with the project’s colour scheme and branding.
+This would provide a more engaging and visually appealing user experience, while still keeping the three existing fandom-specific quiz backgrounds as the main focus.
+For the time being, I decided that the three background images chosen are sufficient for a positive user experience.

 I plan on continuing this as a passion project, even after I graduate and it will continue to improve over time as I expand categories, features, and interactivity.